enieber/books-go/README.md

-# Mag
+# Store books

-Project to helper connect ecomerce with proxmox by api
+Project to learn go lang

 ## How to run

-- install go
+- install go 1.21
 - create database sqlite in folder of project with name test.db
 - run project with `go run main.go`
 - run documentation with swag install local `swag init`